 Dog doors aren’t just for doors any more.

-Think of dog doors and you probably picture one installed permanently in an exterior door.
+When you consider buying a dog door, the first type that probably comes to mind is the dog flap installed permanently in an exterior door.
 That’s definitely the most popular option but it’s not your only choice.

 Dog doors range from small to extra-large with a size for every canine.